astroveny/aws-bootcamp-cruddur-2023/journal/week9.md

   - [Logging Static Website Traffic](#Logging-Static-Website-Traffic)
   - [Latest X logs Lambda Function](#Latest-X-logs-Lambda-Function)

-During this week we will automate code deployment using Codepipeline then Create a DNS failover mechanism to route access to a static website in the event that the Cruddur app is unavailable due to maintenance.
+During this week we will automate code deployment using Codepipeline and then Create a DNS failover mechanism to route access to a static website in the event that the Cruddur app is unavailable due to maintenance.

 ## CodePipeline